codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 ## Choosing programming tools as Docker images

-In practice this means that if you have a Node application, you need to use a [Node image]({{site.baseurl}}/docs/learn-by-example/nodejs)  to package your application, a [Maven image]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/) if you are working with Java, a [Python]({{site.baseurl}}/docs/learn-by-example/python/) image for python applications and so on.
+In practice this means that if you have a Node application, you need to use a [Node image]({{site.baseurl}}/docs/learn-by-example/nodejs)  to package your application, a [Maven image]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/) if you are working with Java, a [Python]({{site.baseurl}}/docs/learn-by-example/python/) image for python applications, and so on.
 You launch the image using the Codefresh freestyle step.
 Here is an example for Node:

 `codefresh.yml`
 {% highlight yaml %}